Ayesha-te/ultramine_backend/BACKEND_SETUP.md

 # Django Backend Setup Guide

 ## Overview
-This is the Django REST API backend for the Ultamine Pro Hub earning platform.
+This is the Django REST API backend for the Ultramine Pro Hub earning platform.
 It handles all business logic including:
 - User authentication and management
 - Mining package management
 - Investment deposits and approvals